ChristopheMalo/Use-SASS/README.md

 ## Install (On MAC OS X)
 - Needs ruby (OS X Lion comes with ruby 1.8.7)
-- Needs x code tool if you want upgrade to ruby 2.0 (for SASS 3.5)
+- Needs x code tool or command line tools from apple developer download site if you want upgrade to ruby 2.0 (for SASS 3.5)
 - Command line to install Sass: [sudo] gem install sass
 - Check the version: sass -v